alexanderpuschkinberlin/Weather-View/README.md

 ## Description

-Please find here the updated a weather dashboard page with a search feature for cities showing the forecast for today and the next 5 days.
+Please find here a weather dashboard page with a search feature for cities showing the forecast for today and the next 5 days.
 Specialities:

 - Bootstrap